Top 10 Pancit in Metro Manila

 SPOT.ph visits pancit places in Metro Manila.

 Introduced by the Chinese, pancit has spawned more than 20 varieties, some of which--like Malabon and Lucban--are named after places where presumably these variations have been invented.
 The dish was traditionally served during birthdays since long noodles represent long life.
 But as more variants were introduced, the pancit began to be served on every occasion, whether birthdays or anniversaries.
 SPOT.ph drops in on various panciterias that continue to serve their own versions of pancit, proof once more of Filipino ingenuity and adaptability.
 After all, anywhere you find any variation of pancit, you’ll find a Filipino.
-Thus, we list 10 pancit dishes that are perfect for celebrations and get-togethers that Pinoys love so much.

 1. ALING NORMA’S PANCIT MALABON